In today's fast-moving world, find out why you need a startup marketing strategy, rather than tactics – no matter what anyone tells you.

 If there is no plan to upscale your business in the next 1-3 years, you will struggle to progress to the next funding round.
 As the founder of a startup, you need to upgrade your mindset to think big or go home and accept no substitute.
 However, to get there, you will need to plan – build – grow.

 Engagement and sales are crucial to accelerating the growth and scale of your startup.
-Both of these elements will enable you to optimise your marketing campaigns and website performance.
+Both elements will enable you to optimise your marketing campaigns and website performance.

 "A systematic approach to revenue generation is the key"